 Volunteering For Retired Professionals

 A great example of that would be with Musicians On Call.
 This organization gets musicians to play at the bedside of patients in hospitals.
-While you do what you love, you also get to put a smile on the face of someone who is undergoing treatments or surgeries and could use a dose of music and good spirits.
+While you do what you love, you also get to make a positive impact on someone who is undergoing treatments or surgeries and could use a dose of music and good spirits.

 There are a lot of different programs like this that are specific to a profession or niche.
 If you search for volunteer programs that are in your previous line of work, you may be surprised at the options that you will discover.